Bachelor of Science programs of study

 Natural History (see Redpath Museum) Min.

-Chemical Engineering (note: Open only to Chemistry students) Min.
+Chemical Engineering (note: only open to Chemistry students) Min.

 Education for Science Students Min.

-Electrical Engineering (note: Open only to Physics students) Min.
+Electrical Engineering (note: only open to Physics students) Min.

 Entrepreneurship for Science Students Min.